sni/thruk-custom-themes-example/README.md

 # Thruk Custom Themes

-This repository contains two examples on how to create a custom theme for Thruk.
+This repository contains two examples on how to create a custom theme for [Thruk](https://www.thruk.org).

+Get more information about Thruk themes here: https://www.thruk.org/documentation/themes.html

 ## Build Requirements